peaceebika/Pattern-Recognition/Assignment_02_NonLinear_Classifier/README.md

 # Nonlinear Classifiers

-This assignment will cover nonlinear classification techniques.
+This assignment/Work will cover nonlinear classification techniques.